 You can even integrate a live feed from your Facebook, Twitter, and Instagram.
 There are plenty of apps you can use, too, but we’ll get into that in the next section.

-Our research found Weebly has the best tools for scaling your business.
-Weebly also has a marketing dashboard, where you can personalize email pop ups, and an dedicated email template section, which lets you pick the perfect newsletter design for your website.
+Weebly also has a marketing dashboard, where you can personalize email pop-ups, and a dedicated email template section, which lets you pick the perfect newsletter design for your website.

 WordPress doesn’t provide much built-in, so you’ll need to browse the plugin market for your marketing needs.
 Some of the most popular choices include Monster Insights (for analytics), Yoast SEO (to help your site rank higher on Google), and MailChimp (for emails).